gloveboxes/Ignite-Zava-MCP-Server-and-PostgreSQL-Sample/data/database/README.md

 - Python 3.13+ with required packages (asyncpg, faker, python-dotenv)
 - Required JSON data files: `product_data.json` and `reference_data.json`

-### How to Generate the Zava DIY SQL Server Database
+### How to Generate the GitHub Popup Stores SQL Server Database

 To generate the SQL Server compatible database schema and data: